Oral Storytelling Skills

 10. Listening

 More obvious is listening to your listeners.
 Are you aware of what they are telling you?
 Are they with you or falling asleep?
-Are you aware whether they are with you in the storytelling bubble?
+Are you aware of whether they are with you in the storytelling bubble?

 11. Improvising